-(1) By Whom; Tendering Fees; Serving a Copy of Certain Subpoenas.
+- (1) By Whom and How; Tendering Fees.
 Any person who is at least 18 years old and not a party may serve a subpoena.
 Serving a subpoena requires delivering a copy to the named person and, if the subpoena requires that person's attendance, tendering the fees for 1 day's attendance and the mileage allowed by law.
-Fees and mileage need not be tendered when the subpoena issues on behalf of the United States or any of its officers or agencies.
-If the subpoena commands the production of documents, electronically stored information, or tangible things or the inspection of premises before trial, then before it is served, a notice must be served on each party.
+Fees and mileage need not be tendered when the subpoena issues on behalf of the United States or any of its officers or agencies. - (2) Service in the United States.
+A subpoena may be served at any place within the United States. - (3) Service in a Foreign Country.
+28 U.S.C. §1783 governs issuing and serving a subpoena directed to a United States national or resident who is in a foreign country. - (4) Proof of Service.
+Proving service, when necessary, requires filing with the issuing court a statement showing the date and manner of service and the names of the persons served.
+The statement must be certified by the server.